EP Review: Holes In A Pair by Slimo

 ‘Is life unfair?’, that’s question ‘Fruits’, the bluesy/country-esque guitar driven piece seek to unravel.
 ‘Fruits’ explores the relationship between Man (humans) and Life.
 With vox pops serving as anecdotes, Slimo eschews the notion of pre-determinism.
 He regards failure as a human choice (life is not fair is a cliche that denote failure).
 He bemoans the often crazeof blaming life for what it offers rather than taking the blame for how ones life turns out.
 In his view, ‘life is fair if you make yourself useful’.

 Both ‘Numbers’ and ‘Blues’ play on the concept of unrequited love and the recuperation process after a break-up respectively.
 Sampling Nina Simone’s ‘You Know How I Feel’, Slimo whines about the unevenness in relationships; where one party isn’t into you.
-He questions the trip that is love: if love is that good a feeling, why do you have to fall before you feel it?’
+He questions the trip that is love: if love is that good a feeling, why do you have to fall before you feel it?’.

 ‘Blues’ on the other hand, deals with the difficulty in seeking a perfect palliative after a break-up: do you jump in a new one, curse him for stealing your innocence, taking long walks?
 Or you still wish he calls you, send you those text, make you a priority?.